uvic-aero/ground-station-tornado/README.md

 	There may be some Python requirments not installed through the install script, just `pip3 install <package name>` for any dependencies that have not been installed yet.

 ### Usage
-1. Run mongod in terminal `mongod`
+1. Run `mongod` in terminal
 1. To run the project(while in the groundstation directory), use the following command:

     `python start.py`

 This will start the various servers and continue running.
+* If on-board-computer is running and configured properly on the network, images should start populating the `images` directory in this repository.